Sauravdhawale/Digital-ID-CARD/README.md

-🪪 Digital ID Card Generator (CSV-Based with Photo Support) A simple and responsive PHP-based digital employee ID card system that reads employee data from a .csv file and shows profile pictures from a folder.
+🪪 Digital ID Card Generator (CSV-Based with Photo Support) A simple and responsive PHP-based digital employee ID card system that reads employee data froma .csv file and shows profile pictures from a folder.
 Easily scalable and customizable for internal use, with optional QR code functionality and Google Sheets support.

 📦 Project Structure
 /DIGITAL ID CARD/